JK Rowling has not been ‘snubbed’ from the Harry Potter reunion special – she’s in it

 Watson, Grint and Radcliffe had all previously spoken out against Rowling’s remarks.

-However, in a preview seen by The Independent, cast members discuss how much of an impact Rowling’s books had on them personally, before she makes an appearance herself.
+However, with the special now released in the UK, viewers can watchcast members discuss how much of an impact Rowling’s books had on them personally, before she makes an appearance herself.

 “So many people were falling in love with JK Rowling’s writing,” Bonnie Wright, who played Ginny Weasley in the films, says, while others recall their excitement upon the release of new books in the series.